 Sutherland, W.J.
 (2006) Ecological Census Techniques: a Handbook, 2nd Edition.
 Cambridge University Press.

-8.1 Demonstrate an understanding of, and ability to apply, the principles underlying good survey design and analysis in biodiversity assessment.
+Understand and apply the principles underlying good survey design and analysis in biodiversity assessment.

-8.2 Demonstrate a practical knowledge of principle survey methods required for assessing populations and/or diversity of several taxa.
+Demonstrate a practical knowledge of principle survey methods required for assessing populations and/or diversity of a range of different animal taxa

-8.3 Demonstrate an understanding of health and safety, biosecurity, ethical and animal welfare issues relating to field work involving the assessment of populations
+Consider health and safety, biosecurity, ethical and animal welfare issues relating to fieldwork involving the assessment of populations